UWA-CITS3200-18-2021/ReSQ/mkdocs/docs/user/index.md

 If user wants to export data to a csv file for further data analysis:<br />

 - Step 1: Navigate to the 'Export Data' tab <br />
-- Step 2: Choose the 'start' and 'end' date to get the data between those days <br />
+- Step 2: There are premade options such as "Last week" or "Last Day".
+You can also choose "Custom" option to export data between a period of your choice<br />

 ![](instruction/export.PNG)
 - Step 3: Click 'Submit', then download the file